-Cerb (7.2) is a major functionality update released on August 5, 2016.
+Cerb (7.2) is a feature upgrade released on August 5, 2016.
 It contains over 143 new features and improvements from community feedback.
 There are 85 additional improvements provided in 5 maintenance updates.

 To check if you qualify for this release as a free update, view Setup » Configure » License.
 If your software updates expire on or after May 1, 2016 then you can upgrade without renewing your license.